-Emmet County Transportation Coordination Study (2005) The included recommendations for an enhanced system which would include "around town" demand response (diala-ride) systems combined with scheduled out-county flexible routes.
+Emmet County Transportation Coordination Study (2005)

+The included recommendations for an enhanced system which would include "around town" demand response (dial-a-ride) systems combined with scheduled out-county flexible routes.
 Recommendations should be considered a small scale start-up system, with the anticipation that the system will grow as ridership and opportunities increase.
-Also in Emmet County, a group of representatives from human service agencies, business, groups serving seniors and persons with disabilities, and other community leaders called Friends Enhancing Emmet Transit - FEET are working to build Emmet Transit, a countywide transportation system that would provide limited fixed route and "dial-a-ride" bus service throughout the county.
+Also in Emmet County, a group of representatives from human service agencies, business, groups serving seniors and persons with disabilities, and other community leaders called Friends Enhancing Emmet Transit - FEET are working to build Emmet Transit, a countywide transportation system that would provide limited fixed route and "dial-aride" bus service throughout the county.
 FEET prepared Proposed Public Transit Service Options for Emmet County, which recommended an expanded system financed through a proposed millage based on using the current public transit provider, Straits Regional ride, to provide "around town" demand response (dial-a-ride) service combined with scheduled out-county flexible routes.

-Expanding Transportation Choices in the Grand Traverse Region, Connecting Villages and Towns with Public Transit The Michigan Land Use Institute published this 2009 study which suggests the public transit services provided in the region expand their target population to commuters, which are the largest potential market for increasing bus ridership.
+Expanding Transportation Choices in the Grand Traverse Region, Connecting Villages and Towns with Public Transit region expand their target population to commuters, which are the largest potential market for increasing bus ridership.
 The report states that evidence suggests commuters will only use fixed route bus service that offers a fast, efficient, reliable transportation choice, and offered insight into how to effectively increase and improve public transit services.